-Standardized purchases are the acquisition of goods or services from a specific source or provider based upon standardization for purpose of warranty, compatibility, interoperability, safety considerations and other similar factors The Assistant Director of Purchasing & Contracts is authorized to determine the attributes necessary for standardization, and may de-standardize any good or service if a determination is made that the standardized good or service is no longer required or competitive options exist that may serve the best interest of the County.
+Standardized purchases are the acquisition of goods or services from a specific source or provider based upon standardization for purpose of warranty, compatibility, interoperability, safety considerations and other similar factors.
+The Purchasing Director is authorized to determine the attributes necessary for standardization, and may de-standardize any good or service if a determination is made that the standardized good or service is no longer required or competitive options exist that may serve the best interest of the County.

-Departments must present proper justification to the Assistant Director of Purchasing & Contracts that the good or service meets the necessary attributes.
-Standardization approvals shall be made in accordance with the delegated authority detailed in Section 304.2 of this Policy and shall be effective and valid for up to twenty-four (24) months from date of approval unless otherwise approved by the Board.
+Departments must present proper justification to the Purchasing Director that the good or service meets the necessary attributes.
+Standardization approvals shall be made in accordance with the delegated authority detailed in Section 4.2 of this Policy and shall be effective and valid for up to twenty-four (24) months from date of approval unless otherwise approved by the Board.